 The best feta cheese for marinated olives is block feta in brine.
 It's creamier and more flavorful compared to pre-crumbled feta, which tends to be drier.
 Block feta also holds up better during marination, maintaining its texture and rich taste.

 Yes!
 Mixing different olives is a great way to create a more complex flavor.
 For a balance of bold and mild flavors, combine Kalamata and Castelvetrano.
-For a traditional Mediterranean touch, try Niçoise and Gaeta.
+For a traditional Mediterranean touch, try Niรงoise and Gaeta.

-More Mediterranean Recipes You'll Love ❤️
+More Greek Appetizers You'll Love โฅ๏ธ

-Did You Like This Marinated Olive Recipe?
+Did You Try This Recipe?

-📖 Recipe
+๐ Recipe

 Marinated Olives with Feta Recipe